Gunivers/Bookshelf/docs/modules/bitwise.md

    the absolute value of the number
    ```

-:Example:
+Example

-   Calculate and display the number of bits of 12
+:  Calculate and display the number of bits of 12
    ```
    # Once
    scoreboard players set @s bs.in.0 12
    function bs.math:bitwise/get_number_of_bits
    tellraw @a [{"text": "Number of bits of 12 = ", "color": "dark_gray"},{"score":{"name":"@s", "objective": "bs.out.0"}, "color": "gold"}]
    ```

+> **Credits**: theogiraudet

 ---